JNKHunter/insight/README.md

 like returned.

 ### Resources.java
 * Similar to Hosts.java, we parse out each resource from log entries and store them in a hashmap.
+This makes lookups by resource a log(n) operation.
 * The hashmap uses the resource path as the key, and number of occurrences as the value.
 * We want to avoid sorting a large number of resources by number of requests, so when we're ready to output, we create a priority queue to store  the top X requests.
 By peeking at the root of the pq, we know the minimum of the top 10